srdjan/AP-LightningTalk-2025/slides/01-title.md

-# Teaching Your AI Agent the Art of Knowing Nothing
+# Teaching Your AI the Art of Knowing Less

-(Sometimes)
+(... at least sometimes)

 A practical guide to building AI that doesn't pretend to be smarter than it is